appium/appium-flutter-driver/README.md

 })();
 ```

+Please check [example](example) in this repository for more languages.

 ## Several ways to start an application

 You have a couple of methods to start the application under test by establishing the Dart VM connection as below: